ADVENT PREPARATION

 As well as looking forward to greeting the Christ Child, Advent also enables us to look forward to meeting Christ as our King and Judge.
-Advent anticipates that moment when Christ will claim His kingdom which will rule over all, and the time when we must come face to face with Christ and be judged on how we have spent our time.
-Advent then should also be a time of expectation.
-"We have allowed the flame to die down in our sleeping hearts," says Teilhard de Chardin who insists that "this flame must be revived at all costs.
-At all costs we must renew in ourselves the desire and hope for the great coming."
-Indeed "we must hope everything for Christ, [as] ... we shall never know all that the Incarnation still expects of the world's potentalities."
+On that Last Day we shall be judged on how much we have loved God by serving others.
+Christ will also claim His kingdom as His own and His rule will be complete.
+If that expectant flame has died “down in our sleeping hearts” then it “must be revived at all costs.
+At all costs we must renew in ourselves the desire and hope for the great coming,” wrote Pierre De Chardin.

 Of course we cannot think of Advent without a word about prayer.
 It is the living water to quench each soul.
 It is the "golden link" which connects the "wanderer and stranger upon earth with the spiritual world ... [and] with God, the source of life."
 Without it our real selves wither and die, and there is no kernel to life.

-Penitence, prayer, judgment, heaven, hell, anticipation and expectation are all worth reflection during this Advent.
-Advent Sunday begins with its readings beckoning us to come to God's holy mountain.
-It is this image I would like us to keep before us at this holy time.
-Remember "one day in His court is better than a thousand elsewhere."
-There are many ways we can take this.
-I would like us to take it as God calling us to a place of quietness where we can linger with Him, and to where we have left behind all those facets of life which hinder our union with Him, and our understanding of His kingdom.
-On that mountain we seek only God, of being with Him, of loving Him and above all to learn more about Him and His will for us, especially in the light of the distinctive Advent themes.
-Father John of Kronstradt assures us that "the best moments on earth are those in which we meditate upon heavenly things, or when we recognise and defend the truth, which is of, and from, the heavens."
+Advent Sunday begins with its readings beckoning us to come to God’s holy mountain.
+So let us ascend the mountain.
+Here God calls us to a place of quietness where we can linger with Him and leave behind everything that hinders our union with Him, and our understanding of His kingdom.
+Here we seek only God, of being with Him, of loving Him and above all to learn more about Him and His will for us.
+Father John of Kronstadt assures us that “the best moments on earth are those in which we meditate upon heavenly things, or when we recognise and defend the truth, which is of, and from, the heavens.”
+Or, as the Psalmist expressed it, “one day in his court is better than a thousand” elsewhere (Ps.
+84. 10).

 Advent Sunday